Quafadas/dedav4s/raw_docs/explanation/plotTargets.md

 ```

 ## VSCode
-Use the almond target and a notebook...
+Use the almond target and a `.ipynb`...

 ## Gitpod